-Wrapping the ribbon around the form three times, then cutting the ribbon at the top of my form.
+Wrapping the ribbon around the form three times, then cut the ribbon at the top of my form.
 This gave me three 14 inch ribbons for my wreath.
 Continuing to do this until I had 20 of each ribbon.
 I colored the top of the cardboard so I knew where my top was, I also labeled the size of my form so I knew how long my ribbon would be.

 To get the dovetail look to the ribbon, I folded the ribbon in half.
 Cutting at an angle on the fold of the ribbon to the wire part of the ribbon.

 All the ribbon I used to make this wreath was wired edge ribbon, the wire helps hold the ribbon where I want it when placed on the wreath.